MuiseDestiny/zotero-style/README.md

 ### Progress

-> It can visually represent the annotation of each page of the PDF corresponding to the item.
+> It can visually represent the annotation of each page of the PDF corresponding to a item.

 ### #Tags

-> It differs from Tags in that it renders the text directly.
+> It differs from tags column in that it renders the text directly.
 You can create a tag that starts with `#` to try it out.

+### Publication Tags

+> It is similar to #Tags, but its tags can generate automatically, which represent the rank of a publication.

+### Rating

+> When you select a item, item's rating convert to a wating state, such as 5 dots.
+Then you can click one dot finish your rating quickly.

+## View Group

+> This addon and other addons may expand Zotero's columns, but the screen size is limit.
+We often need to show/hide a column frequently, and View Group makes it easier and quicker.

+---

 ## 字段